4d/docs/docs/API/fileClass.md

 ***info* parameter object with a .plist file**

-Each valid property set in the *info* object parameter is written in the .plist file.
+Each valid property set in the *info* object parameter is written in the .plist file as a key.
+Any key name is accepted.
+Value types are preserved when possible.

-If a property set in the *info* parameter is already defined in the .plist file, its value is updated.
+If a key set in the *info* parameter is already defined in the .plist file, its value is updated while keeping its original type.
 Other existing keys in the .plist file are left untouched.

-Any property name is accepted.
-Value types are preserved when possible.

-> To define a Date type value, the format to use is a json string formated in ISO UTC without milliseconds ("2003-02-01T01:02:03Z") like in the Xcode plist editor.
+> To define a Date type value, the format to use is a json timestamp string formated in ISO UTC without milliseconds ("2003-02-01T01:02:03Z") like in the Xcode plist editor.

 #### Example